Arsenoid2/process-report/Single-platform/README.md

 **⚠️ Limitations**
 - Windows-only.
-- Does not include per-user attribution or live CPU %.
+- Does not include per-user attribution.
 - CSV only — no JSON support.

 ---